andrewlee348/blackjack-strategy/README.md

 npm start
 ```

-The API and its swagger doc is available from http://localhost:8000/docs

 To access the "Played Games" page, firebase-admin credentials are required to store and fetch user data; however, for obvious security reasons I didn't add them here.